Home Pets Categorizer

 Uploading in progress

 When the upload is complete, you will see the number of uploaded images in the Dashboard.
-In the Datasets section you will find a tile with one of the images on the cover.

 If you look at the upload, you will see that some of the images were not uploaded.
-This is probably because the images were incorrectly converted from different extensions to .jpg, and their metadata contained information about extensions that OSAI does not support.
+This is probably because the images were incorrectly converted from various extensions to .jpg, and their metadata contained information about extensions that OSAI does not support.

 Errors